marqdouj/dotnet.web.components/README.md

 # dotnet.web.components

-> NOTE: This is a new repository and is released as a Preview version.

 ## Summary
 C#  Components, classes, and extensions I find useful in my .NET web-based projects.

 ## Demo
-A demo of all my `DotNet` packages can be found [here](https://github.com/marqdouj/dotnet.demo).
+A demo of this, and other of my `DotNet` packages, can be found [here](https://github.com/marqdouj/dotnet.demo).

 ## Features